nshaibu/Pointy-lang/pointy_lang_v100.md

 **Syntax:** `A -> B`

 **Semantics:**
-- Event B executes only after event A completes successfully
+- Event B executes only after Event A completes successfully
 - If A fails, B does not execute
 - Sequential chaining creates a dependency chain